MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/run-from-driver-store.md

 ---
 title: Run From Driver Store
-description: This page describes how to make use of 'run from driver store' concepts in a driver package. ms.date: 05/12/2022
+description: This page describes how to make use of 'run from Driver Store' concepts in a driver package. ms.date: 06/20/2022
 ---

 # Run From Driver Store